sashikanthr/jackson-modules-java8/Report/report.md

 * Name: jackson-modules-java8
 * URL: <https://github.com/FasterXML/jackson-modules-java8>
-* Set of support modules for Java 8 datatypes (Optionals, date/time) and features (parameter names).
-Used by the Jackson JSON parser.
-(Is this correct?)
+* A set of support modules for Java 8 datatypes (Optionals, date/time) and features (parameter names), used by the Jackson JSON parser.

-> TODO: One or two sentences describing it

 ## Onboarding experience